-BATON ROUGE - A local high school principal is on administrative leave after a text message shared online appeared to show him demanding that student-athletes stand for the national anthem.
+The change comes after Howle was put on leave in mid-October following a text message shared online appeared to show him demanding that student-athletes stand for the national anthem.

 "Playing Football is a privilege not a right," the message read in part.
 "If they don't want to stand they can turn in their equipment and we will refund their money."

-When asked Thursday about Howle's status, the school system said he was placed on leave that day.
-A statement from a school spokesperson said the school system "respects students' rights to freedom of speech and expression."
+In mid-October, a school spokesperson said the system "respects students' rights to freedom of speech and expression."